richardsonlima/richardsonlima.github.io/_posts/2026-01-17-geometry-of-resilience-map-of-stars.markdown

 My relationship with the world is mediated by a filter of honesty that accepts no superficial mediations.

-* **Relational Ambiguity:** The game of appearances, the mask, and the dissonance between intention and gesture are felt as deafening interference that consumes vital energy.
+* **Relational Ambiguity:** The game of appearances and the dissonance between intention and gesture are felt as deafening interference that consumes vital energy.
 * **Sensory Ambiguity:** Minimalist music, the dry stroke of Nanquim ink, and the purity of abstract logic compose my territory of repose.

 In this spectrum, sensory honesty is my North.
 I prefer the rawness of a difficult truth to the safety of a functional convention.
 This filter is what allows me to act as a point of clarity in complex environments, removing the need for masks and allowing the focus to reside on what is real.